22 Questions to Ask Your Band or DJ

 How would you describe your style?

 What You Want to Know: If their style will work with the vibe you're going for.
-If you want an elegant cocktail party with lots of casual conversation, a band that describes itself as “really rockin' and rollin' with a whole lotta edge" is a music mismatch.
+If you want an elegant cocktail party with lots of casual conversation, a band that describes itself as "really rockin' and rollin' with a whole lotta edge" is a music mismatch.
+(And if you're having trouble determining what kind of band or DJ you want, GigMasters can help you find exactly what you're looking for—for free!)

 Can we come take a quick peek at a wedding you're working?